Jorgemendozaesp/TKT4196-CourseMaterial/index.md

 # NEWS
-Welcome to __TKT4196 Aspects of structural safety.__ The first lecture will take place on August, 18 at 14:15 in the room GL-HB H1.
+Welcome to __TKT4196 Aspects of structural safety!__ The first lecture will take place on August, 18 at 14:15 in the room GL-HB H1.

 As part of the course, we will use practical applications and examples to illustrate the theory.
 In order to solve these exercises, we will use Python as the main programming tool.
-Please, visit the section [Getting started with Python](py_guide) before the first practical class and make sure that you have installed all the software that we will be using.
+Please, visit the section [Getting started with Python](py_guide) before the first practical class, which is planned to take place August, 25 and make sure that you have installed all the software that we will be using.